How to Make Money Online From Writing So That You Don’t Waste Your Time

 Is it possible to get paid to write these days?
 Yes.

-Let’s look at how to make money online by getting paid for writing content online so that you don’t waste your time fumbling in the dark…
+Let’s look at how to make money online by getting paid for writing online so that you don’t waste your time fumbling in the dark…

 I want you to get paid for your writing.
-I’ve recently worked with a few novice writers who want to get noticed and make some money in this field.
+I’ve recently worked with a few novice writers who want to get noticed and make money in this field.
 I love to see potential writers get excited about making moves.
+It can be really discouraging when you’re trying to get experience, and nobody cares about your work since you don’t have an audience yet.
+This is why I wanted to share everything that I learned along my journey over the past decade.

 How did I start making money online?
 How did I first get paid to write?

-I lucked into freelance writing.
-I was in a forum with a bunch of personal finance bloggers (this was before Facebook groups became popular).
-A friend in the forum approached me about writing for him since he was swamped with work and real life responsibilities (like a family and all of that adult stuff).
-I wasn’t looking for a work but I had built up my writing portfolio with Studenomics.
+I lucked into freelance writing because I started my blog all the way back in 2008.
+I was in a forum with many personal finance bloggers (this was before Facebook groups became popular).
+A friend in the forum approached me about writing for him since he was swamped with work and real-life responsibilities (like a family and all that adult stuff).
+I wasn’t looking for work, but I had built up my writing portfolio with Studenomics.
 My blog got me noticed, which in turn helped me land work that I wasn’t even looking for.
+I’ve found most of my paid writing gigs through connections and friends.

 Here are some of the questions that we’re going to address in here:

-• How do you start writing?
+- How do you start writing?

-• Where do you find your first paid gig?
+- Where do you find your first paid gig?

-• How do you get better at writing?
+- How do you get better at writing?

 Here are the different ways to make money online from writing…